 The Children in Care Council (CiCC) is a group of children and young people with experience of being in care.
-They have dedicated children and young people on board who wish to help improve how children are cared for in Oxfordshire.
+They help improve how children are cared for in Oxfordshire.
 There are Chairs, Deputies and Ambassadors who drive forward the agenda.

-The CiCC helps make sure Oxfordshire County Council lives up to the promises it made to look after children and young people in care, as best as they can.
+The CiCC, which sits in the Virtual School, helps make sure Oxfordshire County Council lives up to the promises it made to look after children and young people in care, as best as they can.
 This is called ‘Corporate Parenting’, and there is a Corporate Parenting Panel which works with the Children in Care Council to make sure adults hear what children and young people are saying and do something about it.

 Being a member of the CiCC

-Being a member is voluntary but you get a Certificate of Involvement, an AQA in 'Engaging in Group Discussion', and a whole lot of new skills and useful experiences that could help with gaining a place at college, university, or an apprenticeship.
+Being a member is voluntary but you get a Certificate of Involvement and a whole lot of new skills and useful experiences that could help with gaining a place at college, university, or an apprenticeship.

 You are also offered chances to be involved in many other projects such as interviewing people for jobs or national projects which help children and young people in care.